 - Take extra clothes and rain gear, in case of a quick weather change.
 Higher elevation hikes can be 15-20 degrees cooler than the city.
 Wear layers and good hiking shoes.

-- Stay on marked trails.
-Do not disturb any wildlife or plantlife.
+- Stay on marked trails, and do not disturb any wildlife or plantlife.

 - Bear sightings are rare.
 Usually they run away from humans.